Particular/docs.particular.net/samples/routing/custom/sample.md

  1. Wait until all the endpoints exchange their routing information.
 Notice each endpoint logs the routing info as it discovers other endpoints.
  1. Hit `<enter>` several times to send some messages.

 ### Verifying that the sample works correctly

  1. The Sales.1 and Sales.2 consoles display information about accepted orders in round-robin fashion.
- 2. The Shipping endpoint displays information that orders were shipped.
+ 1. The Shipping endpoint displays information that orders were shipped.
- 3. The Billing endpoint displays information that orders were billed.
+ 1. The Billing endpoint displays information that orders were billed.

 ### Detecting failure

  1. Close the Sales.2 console window.
- 2. Hit `<enter>` several times to send more messages.
+ 1. Hit `<enter>` several times to send more messages.
- 3. Notice that only every second message gets processed by Sales.1.
+ 1. Notice that only every second message gets processed by Sales.1.
 Client still does not know that Sales.2 is down.
- 4. Wait until consoles show that Sales.2 heartbeat timed out.
+ 1. Wait until consoles show that Sales.2 heartbeat timed out.
- 5. Hit `<enter>` several times to send more messages.
+ 1. Hit `<enter>` several times to send more messages.
- 6. Notice that all orders are now routed to Sales.1 queue.
+ 1. Notice that all orders are now routed to Sales.1 queue.

 ### Recovery

- 1. In VisualStudio right-click on `Sales2` project and select `Debug -> Start new instance`.
+ 1. In Visual Studio right-click on `Sales2` project and select `Debug -> Start new instance`.
- 2. Notice that all messages sent to Sales.2 while it was down are now processed.
+ 1. Notice that all messages sent to Sales.2 while it was down are now processed.
- 2. Wait until other endpoints detect Sales.2 again.
+ 1. Wait until other endpoints detect Sales.2 again.
- 3. Hit `<enter>` several times to send more messages.
+ 1. Hit `<enter>` several times to send more messages.
- 4. Notice that orders are again routed to both Sales instances in round-robin fashion.
+ 1. Notice that orders are again routed to both Sales instances in round-robin fashion.

 ## Code walk-through